TheGrandNobody/Hotel-Booking-LTR-Competition/README.md

 ```
 java -jar RankLib-2.18.jar -train train.txt -validate -valid.txt -ranker 6 -metric2t NDCG@5 -save model.txt
 ```
+However, you'll want to tune parameters, so it's best to read further and follow the protocol below.

 ## Parameter Tuning with RankLib
 Some of the most important parameters are: